elyse121/tourism/README.md

 # Tourism Project

 ## Overview
-This project is designed to showcase tourism-related information, including popular destinations, travel tips, and resources for travelers.
+This project is designed by [Eduard GASASIRA,Elyse NIYONZIMA and Kevin NIYONSENGA] to showcase tourism-related information, including popular destinations, travel tips, and resources for travelers.
 It serves as a guide for individuals looking to explore various locations and enhance their travel experiences.

 ## Features
 - **Destination Guides:** Detailed information about various travel destinations.